Support this Pinball Repair Website & PHoF. Please purchase the Marvin3m.com/top

 Scope.

-This document is a restoration guide for arcade and flipper pinball
+This document is a restoration guide for coin operated arcade and pinball

-is assumed.
-This document does not cover pinball repair.
-If your
+games too.
+No experience is assumed.
+This document does not cover repair.
+If the game

 and get your game working.
 This document is three parts